154 more people recover from COVID-19, pneumonia in Kyrgyzstan

 At least 154 more people have recovered from COVID-19 and community-acquired pneumonia in Kyrgyzstan.
-The Deputy Minister of Health, Nurbolot Usenbaev, announced at a briefing.
+The Republican Emergency Response Center reported.

-According to him, 6 people have recovered in Bishkek, 34 — in Osh city, 5 — in Chui region, 47 — in Osh region, 12 — in Issyk-Kul region, 19 — in Jalal-Abad region, 2 — in Talas region, 27 — in Batken region and 2 — in Naryn region.
+According to the center, 12 people have recovered in Bishkek, 23 — in Osh city, 5 — in Chui region, 48 — in Osh region, 13 — in Issyk-Kul region, 28 — in Jalal-Abad region, 2 — in Talas region and 23 — in Batken region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.